Eastern State Penitentiary Historic Site is located at 22nd Street and Fairmount Avenue, just five blocks from the

 We are fortunate that Fairmount is quite safe.
 You should, of course, take all the safety precautions that you would normally take.
 Lock your car, and don’t leave valuables in clear view inside the vehicle.

-Admission is untimed.
 Eastern State Penitentiary is currently open Wednesday through Monday from 10:00 am to 5:00 pm.
-The last entry is at 4 pm, but most visitors spend about two hours on site.
+The last entry is at 4:00 pm, but most visitors spend about two hours on site.

-The main audio route, which provides a general overview of the penitentiary’s history, includes ten audio stops and lasts about 35 minutes total.
-There are several additional “random access” stops, which are each a few minutes long.
+When you arrive, you’ll follow a one-way route through the site, which begins with our main audio tour.
+The main audio tour, which provides a general overview of the penitentiary’s history, includes ten audio stops and lasts about 40 minutes total.

 Eastern State Penitentiary is open rain or shine, and the building does not have climate control.
 Summers can be quite hot, and winters can be quite chilly.
 Please dress for the weather, and be sure to wear appropriate footwear.
 Sandals, flip-flops, open-toed shoes, and high heels are not recommended.

 While there are no dining facilities within the penitentiary complex, there are several wonderful restaurants in the surrounding neighborhood.
 Here you'll find a list of select restaurants within walking distance of the penitentiary.
 We strongly recommend calling ahead to make reservations for large groups.

 Yes!
 Eastern State Penitentiary may be the most picturesque place you’ve seen in years.
-We encourage you to bring a camera when visiting the historic site, but we ask that you honor the following policies when photographing here.
+We encourage you to bring a camera when visiting the historic site, but we ask that you honor our Non-Commercial / Personal Photography policies when photographing during your visit.